fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

 fprime-util build
 ```

-!!! note
+> [!NOTE]
-    This will reuse the build cache created during the project creation.
+> This will reuse the build cache created during the project creation.
 CMake warnings may appear to indicate that the build cache is refreshing.
 The build should start shortly thereafter.

 ### Adding `Led` Component To The Deployment